SSBUTrainingGrounds/Tabuu-3.0/COMMANDS.md

 -   **%seasonleaderboard** `<start> <end>`
     -   Info: **Admin Only.** Gets you the leaderboard of our Ranked Matchmaking System, only counting the matches that have happened in-between the start and end time.
 Both times are in Unix Timestamp format.
 Note that these ratings do not factor in automatic decay.
     -   Example: `%seasonleaderboard 1672527600 1704063600`
--   **%secondaries** `<secondary1, secondary2,..: Optional>`
+-   **%secondaries**
     -   Info: Updates your secondaries listed on your profile.
-Up to 7 characters, separate them by commas.
-Accepts names, commonly used nicknames and the Fighter Numbers.
-Leave the field blank or input invalid characters to delete the characters.
-    -   Example: `%secondaries incin, wii fit, 4e, paisy`
     -   Aliases: secondary, setsecondary, spsecondaries, profilesecondaries
 -   **%server**
     -   Info: Gets you some information about the server, does not work in DMs for obvious reasons.